ValentinVasilev/Ecommerce-app/README.md

 4. Compare Function for up to 3 products - [20% completed]
 5. Rate Products - [50% completed]
 6. Review of a product - [0% completed]
+7. Purchase of a products - [0% completed]

 ########## Admin Features ##########